The Razor’s Edge

 If you’re a fan of the television show “The Big Bang Theory”, then it’s quite likely that you’ve heard Dr. Sheldon Cooper utter the phrase “Ockham’s razor” before.
 If you’re like most people, that phrase simply joins the rest of the scientific jargon that theoretical physicist Sheldon spouts on the show.
-Most of it goes right over our heads, but it’s not necessary for us to understand everything he says to be able to laugh at and enjoy the show.
+Most of it goes right over our heads, but it’s not necessary for us to understand everything he says to be able to enjoy the show.
 It’s one of the main premises of the program: Sheldon’s dialogue is often funny, even when he’s not trying to be.

 Well, no. Unless you found that funny, then yes.

 Ockham’s razor is a principle that, roughly translated, means that the simplest answer is usually the best.
-It tells us that it’s usually best not to try to overthink things, racking our brains to figure out a problem, because the answer is usually right there in front of us.
-It’s a rule that’s been proven to us time and again, but it’s something that we keep trying, over and over again, to deny.
-There’s got to be another reason, we often try to tell ourselves, when the answer to our question is usually staring us right in the face.
+It tells us that it’s best not to overthink most things, racking our brains to figure out a problem, because the answer is often right there in front of us.

-Take new inspectors (or even old, used inspectors) for example.
-All too often we fall short of our expectations.
-We start off thinking that we’re going to set the home inspection world on fire, scheduling so many jobs that we’re going to have to turn some away, disappointing legions of adoring fans in the process.
-Then reality steps in, and we realize that the phone simply isn’t ringing.
-No one’s calling to schedule inspections, and we can’t, for the life of us, figure out why.
+Take new inspectors, for example.
+(Old, used inspectors fall into this category as well.)
+All too often, things fall short of our expectations.
+We start off thinking that we’re going to set the home inspection world on fire.
+We’ll be scheduling so many jobs, we’re going to have to turn some people away, disappointing legions of adoring fans in the process.

 The agents are colluding against me.